 The terms of authorisation set out the conditions under which an NHS foundation trust is required to operate and cover such things as:

-Once NHS foundation trusts are established, we monitor their activities, as described in our Compliance Framework, to ensure that they comply with the requirements of their terms of authorisation.
+Once NHS foundation trusts are established, we monitor their activities to ensure that they comply with our requirements.
 See how Monitor regulates for more information about our regulatory approach.

 Monitor has discretion to defer an application where it feels outstanding issues are capable of being solved within a reasonable period of time.
 Monitor will expressly define and explain the matters requiring attention.
 Deferred trusts are not required to restart the NHS TDA foundation trust application process.

 If an applicant is rejected, the trust will be formally notified.
 If the trust wishes at some future date to reapply for authorisation as an NHS foundation trust, it will have to restart the application process with NHS TDA.